What’s Open In Memphis? Updates For Attractions, Museums, and Parks

 The Malco Summer Drive-In theater is open daily and tickets must be purchased in advance; it’s a $20 flat fee per carload (no single tickets).
 Here’s what you need to know.
 Most indoor theaters have also reopened or will soon.
 Check out the information on Malco’s website.

 The museum is open Wed. – Sun. from 10 a.m. – 5 p.m. and guest numbers will be limited, guests are required to wear facial coverings, adhere to social distancing, and have temperatures checked.

 Memphis Zoo is open.

-The Zoo is open with social distancing guidelines, mask requirements, and capacity limitations.
+The Zoo is open with social distancing guidelines, mask recommendations, and capacity limitations.
 Read the guidelines and see how many people are in the Zoo right now on the Memphis Zoo website.
+Note that masks are not required, so if you’re a mask-wearer, you will encounter other guests without them.
 Don’t want to go out yet?
 You can still support the animals by donating to the Emergency Support Fund.

 The Metal Museum is open.

 The Metal Museum’s main gallery building, grounds, and Blacksmith Shop are open to the public Thursdays, Fridays, and Saturdays from 11 a.m. to 5 p.m., and pre-purchased timed entry tickets are required.
 Reserve your tickets on the Metal Museum website and then check out their new safety guidelines.